Jasper

 The term "jasper" encompasses a large number of stones with very different colors and patterns.

-Among the best-known varieties are:
+Among the best-known varieties, we find:

 - Red Jasper